gbirke/pinboard_elasticsearch/README.md

     curl 'https://api.pinboard.in/v1/posts/get?auth_token=archangel:XXX&format=json&dt=2018-11-23' > posts.json

+To download all bookmarks, use

+    curl 'https://api.pinboard.in/v1/posts/all?auth_token=archangel:XXX&format=json' > all_posts.json

 Replace the `XXX` placeholder with your API token.

 ## Convert JSON result set to bulk format